Cray-HPE/docs-csm/operations/network/management_network/aruba/exec_banner.md

 switch(config)# do show banner exec
 ```

-## Expected Results
+## Expected results

-1. Administrators can create the Exec banner
+- Administrators can create the `Exec` banner
-2. The output of the Exec banner looks correct
+- The output of the `Exec` banner looks correct

 [Back to Index](../README.md)